CSCI210Mines/project3_fall25/README.md

 The allowed commands are:

-You can see the exact behavior of the *help* command wuth the help of the provided solution executable or inspecting the output of the second test case.
+You can see the exact behavior of the *help* command with the help of the provided solution executable or inspecting the output of the second test case.
 The first 9 commands are programs that you are going to **spawn** as separate processes using the **posix_spawnp()** system call.
 An **example** program that spawns an echo command is provided in the repository: **myspawn.c**.
 You are going to write your own shell interpreter in the file **rsh.c** that can execute the commands above.
 Commands 10, 11, and 12 can be considered as built-in shell commands, which will **not** spawn a separate process.
 The handling of commands 11 and 12 by your program is trivial: return from the main function and print a list of commands, respectively.
 For the "cd" command, you are going to use the **chdir()** system call to change the directory to a target directory.
 However, if the user specifies more than one argument to the cd command, similar to bash, you should print the following error message (**in standard output**) and **do not perform any cd action**:

 -rsh: cd: too many arguments